-To be more quantitative, the average shock radii in both hemispheres are shown in the middle panel of Fig. 11.
-Indeed, from $\sim 150$ ms onwards a clear and persistent difference, aside from fluctuations, of $10-20\,\mathrm{km}$ (6-7% of the average shock radius) is found.
+To be more quantitative, the average shock radii in both hemispheres are shown in the middle panel (left column) of Fig. 12.
+Indeed, from ~ 150 ms onwards a clear and persistent difference, aside from fluctuations, of 10-20 km (6-7% of the average shock radius) is found.

-The increased average shock-wave radius is actually the physical cause for the accretion-flow asymmetry because the spherical infall from larger radial distances is deflected and channelled preferentially toward the hemisphere of smaller shock-wave radius.
-One should notice the anticorrelation between mass-accretion flow and shock-wave radius in Fig. 11-the hemisphere of increased accretion flow (black line) is the hemisphere of reduced shock-wave radius.
+The one-sided increase of the average shock-wave radius is actually the physical cause for the accretion-flow asymmetry, because the spherical infall from larger radial distances is deflected and channelled preferentially toward the hemisphere of smaller shock-wave radius.
+One should notice the anti-correlation between mass-accretion flow and shock-wave radius in Fig. 12-the hemisphere of increased accretion flow (black line) is the hemisphere of reduced shock-wave radius.
 It is important in this context to remember that the preshock accretion flow is spherically symmetric except for imposed, small-scale random perturbations.